Delhi Budget To Be 'Symbol' Of People-Centric Governance: Government

 Mr Sisodia, who also holds finance portfolio, said efficient utilisation of tax with "honesty and transparency" has always been his government's driving force.

 "Preparation of #DelhiBudget2017 begins!
-Every provision carefully being reviewed, it will be a symbol of People Centric Governance," the Deputy Chief Minister tweeted.
+Every provision carefully being reviewed, it will be a symbol of People Centric Governance (sic)," the Deputy CM tweeted.

 In another tweet, Mr Sisodia said, "Efficient utilization of tax with honesty and transparency has always been our driving force.
-Really excited about #DelhiBudget2017."
+Really excited about #DelhiBudget2017 (sic)."

-Efficient utilization of tax with honesty and transparency has always been our driving force.

 For the 2017-18 budget, Delhi government has decided to do away with the Plan and Non-Plan expenditure classification and replace them with 'Capital and Revenue'.